flaviotordini/minitube/README.md

-# Build Instructions
+# Minitube
+Minitube is a YouTube desktop application.
+It is written in C++ using the Qt framework.
+Contributing is welcome, especially in the Linux desktop integration area.

+## Traslating Minitube to your language
+Minitube translations are done at https://www.transifex.com/projects/p/minitube/ Just register and apply for a language team.
+Please don't request translation merges on GitHub.

-## Prerequisites
+## Building
 To compile Minitube you need at least Qt 4.8.
 The following Qt modules are needed: core, gui, network, sql (using the Sqlite plugin), script, dbus, phonon

-On a Debian or Ubuntu system type:
+On a Debian or Ubuntu system, type:

     $ sudo apt-get install build-essential qt4-dev-tools libphonon-dev

-## Google API Key
+### Google API Key

 Google is now requiring an API key in order to access YouTube Data web services.
 Create a "Browser Key" at https://console.developers.google.com